apache/royale-docs/features/as3/classes-and-functions.md

 }
 ```

 Then `doAwesome()` is available anywhere in your project.
-Your IDE should `import com.acme.doAwesome` if you use it.
+Your IDE should `import com.example.doAwesome` if you use it.

 ## Static classes and singletons
 One of the cool new features in ActionScript is [private constructors](features/as3/private-constructors).
 Use that if you have a class that you want to use as static-only class or as a [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern)